pilarcode/pilarcode/docs/observability.md

 # 🧪 Evals

 - [Confident AI](https://deepeval.com/) Confident AI is the cloud platform for DeepEval, the most widely adopted open-source framework to evaluate LLM applications such as RAG pipielines, agentics, chatbots, or even just an LLM itself.
 - [langwatch](https://langwatch.ai/) Test your AI agents with simulated users
 - [Laminar](https://www.lmnr.ai/) Laminar is the open-source platform for tracing and evaluating AI applications
 - [Patronus ](https://www.patronus.ai/)
 - [Percival](https://www.patronus.ai/percival)
+- [Weave](https://wandb.ai/site/weave/) Weave is a toolkit built by Weights & Biases for tracking, experimenting with, evaluating, deploying, and improving LLM-based applications.